zeapherine/personalBlog/README.md

 # personalBlog

+This is a Blog website build using :
+      node JS,EJS, Express, mongoDB, Mongoose.

+For the backend it uses Heruko for server with mongoDB atlas cluster for the database which is hosted in aws.

+#usage:

-after diwnloading run:
+after downloading run:

 1) npm install
 2)node app.js

-This is a Blog website build using :
-      node JS,EJS, Express, mongoDB, Mongoose

-usage:
+The website can be accesed in your local machine

-      http://localhost:3000             : This is the starting page displaying the blog.
+     homepage path:       http://localhost:3000             : This is the starting page displaying the blog.

-      http://localhost:3000/compose     :  To add new post go to this path.
+     compose path         http://localhost:3000/compose     :  To add new post go to this path.